Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Background

 Spectre attacks are classified by the prediction mechanism triggering speculation~\cite{CanellaBSLBOPEG19}.
 The first and most well-known variant, Spectre PHT~\cite{KocherHFGGHHLM019}, targets the \emph{pattern history table}, predicting the outcomes of conditional branch instructions.

 \begin{example} Consider \autoref{lst:running-example}.
-The load instructions at label $\mathit{fun\_2}$ affect the cache, allowing an attacker to determine the address used via a timing attack.
+The load instructions at label $\mathit{fun\_2}$ affect the cache, allowing an attacker to determine which address was accessed via a timing attack.
 Sequentially, this code is protected by the conditional branch at label $\mathit{calln}$, which ensures that $\mathit{fun\_2}$ will only be called if $\var{arg1}$ is within a certain range (\EG a public array starting at $\var{base}$).
 Thus, while the second load allows an attacker to determine the value loaded by the first, those values are guaranteed to be public during sequential execution.

 With a Spectre PHT attack, however, an attacker can train the branch predictor to predict that the branch will be taken, even for an out-of-bounds value for $\var{arg1}$.
 This would cause $\mathit{fun\_2}$ to be called speculatively with an out-of-bounds index, exposing an arbitrary memory location to the attacker, which is known as a universal read gadget. \end{example}